matthieuSolente/mso-faux-absolute/README.md

 # mso-faux-absolute

-Here is a way to create an absolute positionning in Outlook without VML.
+Here is a way to create an **absolute positionning in Outlook without VML**.

 For this to work, do not use tables in the absolute positionned block, they will be created automatically by the Outlook rendering engine.
-In our example, we'll use two separate elements: an image, which will act as a background image, and content.
+Do not wrap your content in tables, otherwise it won't work.
+You can use table after the MSO Faux absolute bloc In our example, we'll use two separate elements: an image, which will act as a background image, and content.
 Each element is encapsulated in a div, to which we will add properties specific to Outlook.

 ## Mso frames